Culture And Traditions In Nepal

 Lhosar

 Lhosar is the most important festival for the indigenous communities of Nepal, including the Sherpa, Tamang, and Gurung.
-It is the Tibetan New Year, and the communities celebrate it enthusiastically, representing their culture and tradition.
-The festival falls on different dates for different ethnic groups but usually occurs in February or March.
-The Lhosar festival lasts for several days and includes a variety of rituals and activities.
+It is the Tibetan New Year, and the community celebrates it enthusiastically, representing their culture and traditions.
+The festival is celebrated on different dates for various ethnic groups, but typically occurs in February or March.
+The Lhosar festival lasts several days and encompasses a range of rituals and activities.